cavo789/blog/blog/2024/03/23/docker-health-condition/index.md

       retries: 10
 ```

 It's pretty self-explanatory, I think.
-Docker will pause the creation of the Joomla container (just the creation, not downloading the image or any previous step) while the `depends_on` service isn't healhty.
+Docker will pause the creation of the Joomla container (just the creation, not downloading the image or any previous step) while the `depends_on` service isn't healthy.

 And do you know what?
 I'm mad I didn't know about this sooner, because I've already set up a script like the one below in my applications:

 :::note Very simplified script

 ```bash
 while [[ ! "$exitCode"  = "0" ]]; do
   echo "Waiting MySQL to launch on 3306..." exitCode="$(nc joomladb 3306)" done
 ```

 :::